hbctraining/variant_analysis/lessons/05_alignment_QC.md

 - Verify alignment rates using `Picard`
 - Merge `Picard` QC metrics with `FastQC` metrics using `MultiQC`

-## Importance of Alignment QC
+## Collecting Alignment Statistics

 The next step of QC is where we need to evaluate the quality of the alignments.
-We will start by running the code required compute metrics, then we will discuss the metrics and evaluate our values along with general expecations.
+We will start by running the code required compute metrics, then we will discuss the metrics and evaluate our results against the general expecations.

 <p align="center">
 <img src="../img/Alignment_QC.png" width="800">
 </p>

-## Collecting Alignment Statistics

 We are going to use `Picard` once again in order to collect our alignment statistics. `Picard` has many packages for collecting different types of data, but the one we will be using is [`CollectAlignmentSummaryMetrics`](https://gatk.broadinstitute.org/hc/en-us/articles/360040507751-CollectAlignmentSummaryMetrics-Picard).
 This tool takes a **SAM/BAM file input** and **produces metrics** (in a tab delimited `.txt` file) detailing the quality of the read alignments. _Note that these quality filters are specific to Illumina data._